Taritsyn/BundleTransformer/NuGet/BundleTransformer.CleanCss/readme.txt

-   BundleTransformer.CleanCss contains one minifier-adapter for minification of CSS-code - `CleanCssMinifier`. `CleanCssMinifier` is based on the Clean-css (http://github.com/jakubpawlowicz/clean-css) version 3.4.4.
+   BundleTransformer.CleanCss contains one minifier-adapter for minification of CSS-code - `CleanCssMinifier`. `CleanCssMinifier` is based on the Clean-css (http://github.com/jakubpawlowicz/clean-css) version 3.4.5.

    As a JS-engine is used the JavaScript Engine Switcher library (http://github.com/Taritsyn/JavaScriptEngineSwitcher).
-For correct working of this module is recommended to install the following NuGet packages: JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.Msie.
+For correct working of this module is recommended to install the following NuGet packages: JavaScriptEngineSwitcher.Msie or JavaScriptEngineSwitcher.V8.

    =============
    RELEASE NOTES
    =============
-   Added support of Clean-css version 3.4.4.
+   Added support of Clean-css version 3.4.5.

    ====================
    POST-INSTALL ACTIONS
    ====================
-   For correct working of this module is recommended to install the following NuGet packages: JavaScriptEngineSwitcher.V8 or JavaScriptEngineSwitcher.Msie.
+   For correct working of this module is recommended to install the following NuGet packages: JavaScriptEngineSwitcher.Msie or JavaScriptEngineSwitcher.V8.
 After package is installed, need set a name of JavaScript engine (for example, `MsieJsEngine`) to the `name` attribute of `/configuration/bundleTransformer/clean/jsEngine` configuration element.